-This half-day tour will take you on the ultimate adventure zip lining through the treetops of Chiang Mai’s tropical jungle.
-It’s perfect for families looking for a quick adrenaline rush or for those who are not able to commit to a full-day trip.
+On this half-day tour, you’ll experience the ultimate adventure ziplining through the treetops of Chiang Mai’s tropical jungle.
+It’s perfect for families looking for a quick adrenaline rush, or for those who can not commit to a full-day trip.

-This tour has four different pickup times to choose from (6:30 AM, 8:00 AM, 9:30 AM or 12:30 PM) and is roughly six hours long.
-Because of the conditions of the activity, participants must be between 4 and 80 years old, at least 120 cm tall, and weigh no more than 120 kilograms.
+There are four different pick-up times to choose from for this tour (6:30 a.m., 8:00 a.m., 9:30 a.m., or 12:30 p.m.) and it lasts approximately six hours.
+Due to the conditions of the activity, participants must be between 4 and 80 years old, at least 120 cm tall and weigh no more than 120 kg.

 Once your family has arrived at the Jungle Flight Zipline Base Camp, you’ll be greeted with a refreshing drink by your English-speaking guide, given safety instructions, and shown how to use the zip lining equipment.
 Then the true adventure begins!